Leschenault

 Leschenault features high concentrations of family households, with a higher-than-average median household size

 Family households account for 86.7% of all households, including 40.9% couples with children, 39.1% couples without children, and 5.6% single parent families.
-Non-family households make up the remaining 13.3%, with lone person households at 12.6% and group households comprising 1.1%.
+Non-family households constitute the remaining 13.3%, with lone person households at 12.6% and group households comprising 1.1%.
 The median household size is 2.9 people, larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households